Cost-plus Pricing

 Explanation

-The mark-up is often based on what is considered usual in the industry, and it assures that the resulting price is comparable to competitor offers.
-Also, it allows – to some extent – to account for differences in the quality of inputs as these are often reflected in different costs.
-For example, a larger product variant uses more material, therefore costs more and is sold at a higher price.
-A prominent example is the food pricing by restaurants that widely apply a 300% markup on their wholesale costs, which implies a 75% margin before rent, labor, and other fixed costs.
+For example, a more extensive product variant uses more material, costs more, and is sold at a higher price.
+A prominent example is restaurant food pricing, which widely applies a 300% markup on their wholesale costs.
+This implies a 75% margin before rent, labor, and other fixed costs.

 What to watch out for